Game Changing Decision Puts ATF's SBR & Pistol Brace Rule In Big Trouble!!!

 What was the Fifth Circuit's decision regarding the ATF's bump stock rule?

-The Fifth Circuit, in a 13-3 decision, struck down the ATF's bump stock rule, determining that bump stocks do not mechanically meet the statutory definition of machine guns under the NFA and GCA.
+The Fifth Circuit Court, in a 13-3 decision, struck down the ATF's rule classifying bump stocks as machine guns, finding they do not meet the statutory definition and that the ATF exceeded its authority.

-How does the Cargill v.
-ATF ruling affect the ATF's pistol brace rule?
+How might the Fifth Circuit's bump stock ruling affect the ATF's pistol brace rule?

-The Cargill ruling provides a strong legal precedent against the ATF's unilateral expansion of regulatory definitions.
-This is significant for the impending pistol brace rule, which seeks to reclassify braced pistols as SBRs.
+The ruling provides a strong legal precedent against the ATF's unilateral expansion of regulatory definitions.
+The legal arguments used, particularly the Rule of Lenity, are directly applicable to challenges against the impending pistol brace rule, which seeks to reclassify braced pistols as SBRs.

-Chevron deference allows agencies reasonable interpretation of ambiguous statutes.
-However, the Rule of Lenity requires courts to interpret ambiguous criminal statutes in favor of individuals, a principle that can be used to challenge agency overreach.
+Chevron deference allows agencies like the ATF to interpret ambiguous statutes reasonably.
+However, the Rule of Lenity requires courts to interpret ambiguous criminal statutes in favor of individuals, a principle the Fifth Circuit applied against the ATF's bump stock rule.

 Related News